EXPLORE THIS STORY

 AI-generated content — Analyses are produced by artificial intelligence from press articles.
 They may contain errors or biases.
 Learn more

-British methodical skepticism and the position of an informed spectator
+Methodical British skepticism and position of informed spectator

 Dominant angle identified — does not reflect unanimity of this country’s media